SixBeeps/uniquity/README.md

 Alternatively, you may build the app using the basic database.
 This database contains only a section of the ASCII unicode block.
 To do this:
 1. Navigate to `app/src/main/java/com/sixbeeps/uniquity/data/AppDatabase.java`.
 2. Locate the Room database builder and modify the `createFromAsset()` invocation to use the `basic.db` file instead of `ucd.db`.

+## Installing and Using
+The app bundle comes with two components: the Uniquity keyboard and a simple tester app.

+To use the Uniquity keyboard, you need to enable it from your phone settings.
+Every phone is different, but the general idea is more or less the same.
+Here's the flow on my Samsung A51:
+- Open the Settings app
+- Navigate to
+	- General management
+	- Keyboard list and default
+- Enable "Uniquity keyboard" and hit OK on all prompts
+- Choose to either
+	- Use Uniquity as the default keyboard
+		- Set "Default keyboard" to Uniquity
+	- Only use Uniquity when you need it
+		- Enable "Keyboard button on navigation bar"
+		- When typing, press the ⌨ icon in the corner and select "Uniquity keyboard"